Find what works and do more of it!

 The workshop methodology is based on the best practises from methods like Solution Focus and Appreciative Inquiry.
 It can be held separately or in combination with an inspirational talk about Happiness & Engagement with Strengths-based development or Strengths-based/Appreciative Leadership.

-The basic philosophy in both AI and Solution Focus is that everyone – individuals, groups and organizations – have something that works well.
+The basic philosophy in both AI and Solution Focus is that everyone – individuals, groups and organisations – have something that works well.
 By exploring and inquiring into what’s right and good, we can get more of it.
 AI and Solution Focus differ from traditional, problem-oriented methods in that they explore what causes success, and find ways to do more of what works, rather than search for problems and deficits to fix.

 The purpose of a strengths-based workshop is to involve as many of the employees as possible (and sometimes also customers and other stakeholders) in contributing to development of the team and the work they do.
 You choose the theme for the workshop – something that your team/organization want to develop and become even better at/get more of.
 It can be anything from customer service to collaboration.